This job posting is no longer active.

 * The Staff Engineer level is met based on the minimum qualifications listed above.

-* The Technical 1 level is met based on the minimum qualifications listed above AND at least four years of work experience post-licensure as a staff engineer with experience referenced below.
+* The Technical 1 level is met based on the minimum qualifications listed above AND at least four years of post-licensure work experience as a staff engineer: coordinating with State and local government operations in the area of water management; evaluating engineering projects and making decisions relative to their merit; writing engineering reports and related correspondence; reviewing engineering analyses; and making oral presentations to groups relative to the merits of engineering applications.
 A master's degree in a related field such as hydrology, geology or geosciences, geotechnical engineering, or civil or environmental engineering can qualify for one year of additional experience.
 A Ph.D. in one of the related fields can qualify for three years of experience.
 A Technical 1-level engineer is expected to handle more difficult projects with little supervision.

 The State of Idaho offers a robust total compensation package, including medical, vision, and dental insurance; PERSI retirement benefits; paid sick, vacation, and parental leave; and 11 paid holidays per year.
 For additional information related to benefits and/or State programs, please visit https://dhr.idaho.gov/StateEmployees/Benefits.html.*

-Much of the work occurs in an office environment.
-Periodic field inspections are required and involve walking over rough terrain, exposure to variable weather conditions, and lifting and carrying up to 30 pounds.
-Out-of-town day trips and occasional overnight trips are required.
+The work is primarily performed in an office environment.
+Periodic field visits to project sites may be required and may involve walking over rough terrain, exposure to variable weather conditions, and lifting and carrying up to 30 pounds.
+Out-of-town and occasional overnight travel is required.

 The State of Idaho is committed to providing equal employment opportunities and prohibits discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities and prohibits discrimination against all individuals based on their race, color, religion, political affiliation or belief, sex, national origin, genetics, or any other status protected under applicable federal, state, or local laws.